RyanJ93/lala.js/README.md

 ## Contributing

 Thank you for considering contributing to the Lala.js framework!
+As this project is in its early stage, we are seeking for any kind of contributions: feel free to submit your suggestions, bug reports or pull requests, they will be really appreciated!
 Have a look to our contributing guide here.

 ## Bugs and security vulnerabilities